Purpose

 Priority will be given to individuals or organizations that have projects in SCAC’s Opportunity Initiative Counties:

-Please note this is a six-month grant in which grant and mentorship activities are to occur July 1-Dec.
-31, 2025.
+Please note that this is a six-month grant during which grant and mentorship activities will occur from Jan.
+1 through June 30, 2026.

 SCAC artist grant awards are considered taxable income.